 Go to Canvas to access the We Are Broward Immigrant Support Lesson Plans for students grades K-12 as well as the Student Services Guide.

 Culturally Responsive Teaching: BCPS offers trainings to help educators, administrators, and the Broward community understand the impact of having a culturally responsive classroom, and the role that it plays in improving student success.
-For more information on this training, call DPI at 754-321-1655.
+For more information on this training, call us at 754-321-1651.

-Courageous Conversations: DPI hosts a Courageous Conversations workshop, which addresses issues around culture and race that have become hot topics in our society and schools.
-For more information, call DPI at 754-321-1655.
+Courageous Conversations: Courageous Conversations workshop, which addresses issues around culture and race that have become hot topics in our society and schools.
+For more information, call us at 754-321-1651.